 • Butter.
 Salted butter was tested in this recipe, but unsalted can be swapped out.
 Butter has the best taste but oil will work if you are dairy-free.

 • Eggs.
-This is the secret ingredient to making the Duchess potatoes hold their shape and also gives them tons of flavor.
+This is the secret ingredient to ensure they hold their shape and also gives them tons of flavor.
 You need 2 yolks and 1 whole egg.

 • Seasonings.
 Salt and black pepper of course, but also a touch of garlic powder and a pinch of nutmeg.
 You can substitute regular minced garlic or even roasted garlic if preferred.